-In support of the SoNHS mission to prepare leaders in the nursing workforce, the Masters of Science in Nursing program provides an innovative graduate education that prepares the nurse for leadership within complex and diverse systems, teaching to improve health outcomes, and knowledge and skills to elevate care in various roles and inter-professional settings.
+In support of the SoNHS mission to prepare leaders in the nursing workforce, the Masters of Science in Nursing program provides an innovative graduate education that prepares the nurse for leadership within complex and diverse systems, teaching to improve health outcomes, and knowledge and skills to enhance healthcare in various roles and inter-professional settings.

-• Implement skills and strategies to advance professional nursing and health across populations and settings.
+- Implement skills and strategies to advance professional nursing and health across populations and settings.
 Competencies: global perspectives, ethics, and cultural sensitivity

 - Integrate theory and research in evidence-based nursing and teaching practice.
 Competencies: research, service delivery, technology utilization, crucial thinking, role development, theory, and teaching/learning

 MSN competency definitions